 The glutinous rice flour porridge helps the kimchi paste to stick to the Napa cabbage.
 It is not required, but it also creates extra liquid for kimchi juice (if you want to use kimchi juice in another recipe).

-Make sure to whisk the ingredients until smooth before placing it over the stove.
-Also, constantly whisk the porridge while you are bringing it to a boil.
+Make sure to whisk the ingredients until smooth before placing the pot over the stove.
+Constantly whisk the porridge while bringing the mixture to a boil.
 Whisking will prevent the mixture from getting clumpy.

-The porridge is done once it has turned translucent, thickened, and has begun to boil.
+Once it has turned translucent, thickened, and has begun to boil, the porridge is done.

 Mix the Kimchi Paste